Goldua2cope/devops24/examinations/02/README.md

 Study the output of this command.

 What does the `ansible_connection=local` part mean?
-    - It tells ansible to connect to the localhost for this server
+    - It tells ansible to connect to the localhost

 ## BONUS QUESTION